no-am-man/opu_local/README.md

 - Visualization parameters
 - State file path (`STATE_FILE`)

+**For detailed configuration documentation, see [CONFIG.md](CONFIG.md)** - This guide explains all parameters, their effects, and recommended values for tuning surprise sensitivity, memory behavior, and more.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.